hapijs/hapi/docs/API.md

 - `event` - the event name.
 - `method` - a function or an array of functions to be executed at a specified point during request processing.
 The required extension function signature is `function(request, next)` where:
-    - `request` - is the incoming request object.
+    - `request` - the incoming request object.
-    - `next` - is the callback function the extension method must call to return control over to the router.
+    - `next` - the callback function the extension method must call to return control over to the router.
 The function takes an optional `response` argument, which will cause the process to jump to the "send response" step, skipping all other steps in between.
 - `options` - an optional object with the following:
     - `before` - a string or array of strings of plugin names this method must executed before (on the same event).
 Otherwise, extension methods are executed